darioarias/learning_python/README.md

   > Some books on algorithms are rigorous but incomplete; others cover masses of material but lack rigor.
 Introduction to Algorithms uniquely combines rigor and comprehensiveness.
 It covers a broad range of algorithms in depth, yet makes their design and analysis accessible to all levels of readers, with self-contained chapters and algorithms in pseudocode.

 ## What's next?
-I am finishing Fluent Python.
+I am moving into Algorithms design and more design patterns.
 Leetcode with the new skills to get even more comfortable using Python.
 Interviews, interviews!